Discover what it takes to GO when the mind and body say NO!

 If you want something you’ve never had, you must do something you’ve never done.

-Visit our Race Page for more information on the Got Grit 5k and 1 Mile Fun Run that was run on May 11th.
+Visit our Race Page for more information on the Got Grit 5k and 1 Mile Fun Run.

 Welcome to our website.
 Be sure to visit us on a regular basis.
 This site will be updated on the 15th of each month.
 We will keep you updated on “Got Grit?” presentations, new books, great links, the latest news on gritty individuals, inductees into my Grit Hall of Fame, and monthly inspirational/motivational messages for people of all ages.